l9dson-wq/eCommerce/README.md

 This is an eCommerce made under JS and NodeJS, it also uses MongoDB as Database.

+The viwes of this porject were made with EJS and Express-Layouts.

 Icons' has been used: https://remixicon.com/

 Users will be able to actually do purchases of merchandises through stripe, official website: https://stripe.com/